 - The government should nominate a World Heritage Committee (TOR to be identified) represented by the following: the Department of Culture and Heritage (possible Chair), the National Trust (possible Secretariat), the UNESCO Commission Secretariat, the Fiji Museum, NLTB, FAB, Tourism, National Planning, DOE, Town and Country Planning, and two NGO representatives.
-The first role of the committee should be to conduct a thorough stakeholder convention to reiterate government's and the people's commitments to the Convention, review the current tentative list, and develop policy outlines for the government.
-A proposal outlining this in detail was written by the Trust and submitted to the World Heritage Centre in March 2003. - A policy or legislation needs to be developed to govern the protection of a World Heritage Site.
+The first role of this committee should be to conduct a thorough stakeholder convention to reiterate the government's and the people's commitments to the Convention, review the current tentative list, and develop policy outlines for the government.
+A detailed proposal was written by the Trust and submitted to the World Heritage Centre in March 2003. - A policy or legislation needs to be developed to govern the protection of specific World Heritage Sites.
 This could be a new policy, strengthening of the National Trust Act, or part of a new Heritage Act for Fiji.
-This should include regulations for the protection and management of such sites and link with other specific pieces of legislation such at the Forestry and Fisheries Acts.
-The legislation should also ensure community ownership and management rights are protected. - The responsibility for selection of sites to the tentative list should be designated to a particular Ministry, Department and or agency.
-The Minister then takes responsibility to review and accredit management plans for sites, ensure they are included in the government national planning process, the regional development plans and the national budget. - The comparative analysis study of Levuka to justify its inclusion to the World Heritage List is necessary to support its application.
-Given the fact that intermittent progress has been made in Levuka, it is crucial that this study is carried out despite the fact that the results of stakeholder consultations may not support the inclusion of Levuka in the Tentative List.
-A proposal for this has been written by the Trust, and consultants for the study selected.
+This should include regulations for the protection and management of such sites and be linked with other specific pieces of legislation such at the Forestry and Fisheries Acts.
+This legislation should also ensure community ownership and management rights are protected. - The responsibility for the selection of sites to the tentative list should be designated to a particular Ministry, Department and/or agency.
+The Minister should then take responsibility to review and accredit management plans for sites, ensure they are included in the Government's national planning process, the regional development plans and the national budget. - The comparative analysis study of Levuka to justify its inclusion to the World Heritage List is necessary to support its application.
+Taking into account the fact that intermittent progress has been made in Levuka, it is crucial for this study to be carried out despite the fact that stakeholder consultations may not result in a support for the inclusion of Levuka in the Tentative List.
+A proposal regarding this has been written by the Trust, and consultants for the study selected.